armstrap/armstrap-documentation/source/getting-started-eclipse-development-tools.rst

 14. The Console tab displays Build Finished if the build completes successfully, as shown in the following image.

-In the next section of this tutorial, you prepare to run and debug the ELF executable on your ARMstrap target.
+In the next section of this tutorial, you prepare to run and debug the ELF executable on your Armstrap target.

 Downloading and Debugging Code
 ------------------------------

-Before you can run the ELF executable you created in the previous section on your ARMstrap target, you need to create a Debug Configuration.
+Before you can run the ELF executable you created in the previous section on your Armstrap target, you need to create a Debug Configuration.

 1. In the C/C++ perspective, select the **Debug Configurations...** in the debug drop-down